cbwall/Invasive-algae-urchin-biocontrol/README.md

-# Invasive-algae-urchin-biocontrol
+# Invasive algae urchin biocontrol
 This project assessing manual removal and sea urchin biocontrol as a method for controlling invasive algae on coral reefs in Hawai'i.
 It is a collaboration between The State of Hawai'i Division of Land and Natural Ressources/Division of Aquartic Resources, Hawai'i Institute of Marine Biology, the University of Hawai'i at Mānoa, and considerable support from non-governmental organizations and conservation groups.
 A published manuscript for this project can be accessed at PeerJ.
-A DOI archive of this project can be found at Zenodo: [10.5281/zenodo.1285550] (10.5281/zenodo.1285550)
+A DOI archive of this project can be found at Zenodo: http://doi.org/10.5281/zenodo.1285551

 Neilson, B. J., C. B. Wall, F. T. Mancini, and C. A. Gewecke.
 2018.
 Herbivore biocontrol and manual removal successfully reduce invasive macroalgae on coral reefs.
 PeerJ 6: e5332. https://peerj.com/articles/5332/